I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 1: Data Collection

-One of the earliest and most striking observations during the data collection process was the profound impact that constant surveillance had on my communication habits.
+One of the earliest and most striking observations during the data collection process was the profound impact that constant logging had on my communication habits.
 In the first two weeks, I noticed a gradual but noticeable increase in self-censorship, where I consciously avoided certain words, phrases, or tonal choices that I would otherwise use freely in everyday conversations.
-For example, using “F**k” in a sentence, or gossiping about someone in the building with the doorman, or even making some dark humor jokes that I would normally do.
-This change was not a deliberate effort to alter my communication style; rather, it was an automatic, subconscious response to the knowledge that my words were being logged and analyzed.
-I became acutely aware of how I phrased things, much like a person who refrains from swearing in front of children or adjusts their speech when they know they are being recorded.
-This heightened awareness led to a more cautious approach in communication, ultimately limiting my freedom of expression.
-There was one time when I reverted back to my old IOS notes app because I needed to complain about a neighbor with a friend, and since I was going to say "not very nice things" about this person with whom I had an ongoing dispute, I didn't want to have any records of what I said.
+For example, using “F**k” in a sentence, or gossiping about someone in the building with the doorman, or even making some dark humor jokes as I would normally do.
+This change was not a deliberate effort to alter my communication style; rather, it was an automatic, subconscious response to knowing that my words were being stored.

-This issue touches on two interrelated themes: \begin{enumerate} \item The Ephemeral vs. Permanent Nature of Speech: Spoken language is inherently transient; it exists momentarily before fading away, leaving no permanent record.
-In contrast, AAC messages, particularly typed ones, endure, both in the effort required for their construction and in their potential storage.
-During data collection, this permanence became particularly salient: I sometimes noted avoiding certain words or jokes with close friends because I thought, "I don’t want the LLM to learn this from me.”
-What would normally have been an ephemeral remark in spoken conversation instead felt like leaving a permanent trace to be replayed, analyzed, or resurfaced later.
-This awareness created a form of self-monitoring not typically present in spoken interaction.
+What became immediately apparent was how logging changed my sense of agency over my own speech.
+Instead of expressing myself freely as I naturally would, I became acutely aware of how I phrased things, much like a person who refrains from swearing in front of children or adjusts their speech when they know they are being recorded.
+This awareness created a form of self-monitoring not typically present in spoken interaction, constraining my agency to speak naturally.
 Routine exchanges, like talking to a girl at a bar, hanging out with my colleagues in the office, or late-night existential talks with a close friend, took on a different weight when preserved as text logs, raising questions about how knowing that speech is being logged shapes what users choose to express.
-The durability of AAC speech in this context thus complicates the spontaneity that often defines everyday talk, making self-censorship and shifts in communication style more likely over time.